Indrikoterio/inferencilo/README.md

 The program ParseDemo.java demonstrates how to set up a knowledge base and make queries.
 If you intend to incorporate Inferencilo into your own project, this is a good reference.
 There are detailed comments in the header.

-Inferencilo doesn't have a lot of built-in functions, but it does have:
+Inferencilo doesn't have a lot of built-in predicates, but it does have:

 ```
 append, functor, print, nl, include, exclude, greater_than (etc.)